drshahizan/Python_EDA/assignment/hpdp/HANY/case_study2c/readme.md

 Another way to explore relationships is by using the **VisList class**.
 <div align="left"><img src="https://github.com/drshahizan/Python_EDA/assets/121602362/f8dde494-db35-441e-980d-8a80d1b73f2d" width="900"></div><br>

-- This code generates a list of visualizations, exploring the relationship between "state" and "admitted_total" with a focus on filtering based on the "state" column.<br>
+- This code generates a list of visualisations, exploring the relationship between "state" and "admitted_total" with a focus on filtering based on the "state" column.<br>

 ### 5.2 Grouped Statistics
 An example of analysing grouped statisticsis by using the **groupby** method.